Tasiilaq

-Tasiilaq, formerly Ammassalik and Angmagssalik, is a town in the Sermersooq municipality in southeastern Greenland.
+Tasiilaq, formerly Ammassalik or Angmagssalik (Danish names: Kong Oscars Havn or simply Oscarshavn), is a town on Ammassalik Island in southeastern Greenland, within the municipality of Sermersooq.
 With 1,985 inhabitants as of 2020, it is the most populous community on the eastern coast, and the seventh-largest town in Greenland.
-The Sermilik Station, dedicated to the research of the nearby Mittivakkat Glacier, is located near the town.
+The Sermilik Station, dedicated to the research of the nearby Mittivakkat Glacier, is near the town.

 History

 Prehistory to the fifteenth century

-The people of Saqqaq culture were the first to reach eastern Greenland, arriving from the north, through what is now known as Peary Land and Independence Fjord, to be surpassed by the Dorset culture.
+The people of Saqqaq culture were the first to reach eastern Greenland, arriving from the north through what is now known as Peary Land and Independence Fjord, to be surpassed by the Dorset culture.
 The Norse would have been familiar with the area as the first landmark on the voyage between Iceland's Snæfellsnes peninsula and Greenland.
 Thule migrations passed through the area in the fifteenth century, finding the southeastern coast uninhabited.

 Eighteenth and nineteenth centuries

-Due to back migrations to the more densely populated western coast, the southeastern coast was deserted for another two hundred years – the region wasn't settled until late eighteenth century, with the village surviving as the only permanent settlement in the nineteenth century.
+Due to back migrations to the more densely populated western coast, the southeastern coast was deserted for another two hundred years – the region was not settled until late eighteenth century, with the village surviving as the only permanent settlement in the nineteenth century.
 Population increased however from the 1880s, dispersing over several villages in the area.

+In 1884 and 1885, Danish naval captain Gustav Holm led an expedition in the area, marking the area's first connections with Europe.
+By the mid 1880s, about 400 people lived in the village, which faced the challenges of "vanishing resources, malnutrition, and disease".

 The permanent settlement was founded in 1894 as a Danish trading station.
-The town was previously known as Ammassalik (old spelling: Angmagssalik).
-The official name change took place in 1997.
+The town was previously known as Ammassalik (old spelling: Angmagssalik), meaning "the place with the Ammassat".

+In 1908, the first church was established in Tasiilaq.
+A second church was built in 1986, with interior decoration by artist Aka Høegh.

+From the end of World War II into the 1960s, the town shifted from relying on hunting to relying on cod fisheries for food and economic prospects.

+The official name change to Tasiilaq, meaning "the place at the lakes," took place in 1997.

 Twenty-first century

-Alcohol consumption was banned by Greenland's self rule authority in Tasiilaq on September 7, 2021, over a two-week period until September 17 following a surge of violence & suicide in the town.
+Alcohol consumption was banned by Greenland's self rule authority in Tasiilaq on September 7, 2021, over a two-week period until September 17 following a surge of violence and suicide in the town.
 Following this prohibition, reports of domestic violence had greatly decreased.
-Social workers from the town said that "it is only a short term solution, but necessary to put the breaks on alcohol-fueled incidents."
+Social workers from the town said that "it is only a short term solution, but necessary to put the brakes on alcohol-fueled incidents."